rokmc756/OKD/README.md

 ## About Dual Boot Configuration for CoreOS Entry in Grub2
-In this case CoreOS has been instsalled on /dev/vdc while CentOS was in /dev/vda.
+In this case the CoreOS has been instsalled on /dev/vdc the CentOS was installed in /dev/vda.
-The following configuration is correctly verified on my lab.
+The following configuration is correctly verified for BIOS mode only, not UEFI on my lab.
-It means hd0 is device for CentOS and hd1 is null and hd1 is device for CoreOS.
+It means hd0 is device for CentOS and hd1 is null and hd2is device for CoreOS.

 ```
 $ vi /etc/grub.d/40_cusom